Senior Research Associate, MRC Career Development Award Fellow

 Eleanor’s work sits at the intersection of nutritional, behavioural and life-course epidemiology and makes use of advanced statistical methods for longitudinal analysis.
 She holds an MRC Career Development Award.

 Background and experience

-Eleanor began working at CEDAR as a Career Development Fellow in October 2015, conducting longitudinal research on diet and eating behaviours across adolescence and early adulthood.
-Prior to this she worked at RAND Europe, an independent research institute, conducting policy-focussed research on public health policy and provision of health services.
+Eleanor began working at the MRC Epidemiology Unit as a Career Development Fellow in October 2015, conducting longitudinal research on diet and eating behaviours across adolescence and early adulthood.
+Prior to this she worked at RAND Europe, an independent research institute, conducting research on public health policy and provision of health services.
 Her PhD was in Developmental Neuroscience, which she completed at the John van Geest Centre for Brain Repair, University of Cambridge.